Cheryl Barker: Discography

 Additionally, Barker is represented on several opera compilations albums, e.g. on some of ABC Classic FM's Classic 100 Countdown collections.

 Honours

 In 2008, Barker and her husband were awarded honorary doctorates from the University of Melbourne.
 In the 2015 Queen's Birthday Honours, Barker was appointed an Officer of the Order of Australia, as was her husband.

 Barker and her husband were appointed artistic directors of Pacific Opera, Sydney, in 2020.

+Australian Women in Music Awards

+The Australian Women in Music Awards is an annual event that celebrates outstanding women in the Australian Music Industry who have made significant and lasting contributions in their chosen field.
+They commenced in 2018.